 The disc is the soft cushioning structure located between the individual bones of the spine, called “vertebra.”
 It is made of cartilage-like tissue and consists of an outer portion, called the annulus, and an inner portion, called the nucleus.
 The consistency of the nucleus is very similar to crab meat, and the annulus is similar to several layers of canvas wrapping around the nucleus.
 In most cases, the disc is flexible enough to allow the spine to bend.
 An artificial disc is a device that is implanted into the spine to replace the disc and then imitate the functions of a normal disc, therefore preserving motion.

 Artificial discs are usually made of metal or plastic-like (biopolymer) materials, or a combination of the two.
 These materials have been used in the body for many years.
 Total disc replacements have been used in Europe since the late 1980s.
 The most commonly used total disc replacement designs have two plates.
 One attaches to the vertebrae above the disc being replaced and the other to the vertebrae below.
 Some devices have a soft, compressible plastic-like piece between these plates.
 The devices allow motion by smooth, usually curved, surfaces sliding across each other.
+This is why patients select artificial disc replacement.

 Cervical Artificial Disc Replacement has been FDA-approved since 2007.